jason-gilbert/racemon/README.md

 # Race Monitor

 Prototype to time races for diyrobocar.com.
 Not user friendly.
+Also an experiment to practice C and implement everything with minimal dependencies.

-Only dependency is SDL2.
+Only dependencies are Linux and SDL2.

 # Running

-- Check out the repository
+- Checkout the repository
-- Install gcc
+- Install GCC (only complier tested)
 - Install SDL2 dev library (sudo apt install libsdl2-dev on Ubuntu 16.04)
 - a camera that supports V4L2 and YUYV (possibly all webcams)
 - Run "./qc" from the project dir which will build and run